kineticstoolkit/kineticstoolkit_doc/html/_sources/extensions.md

 ## Using extensions

-Use the [ktk.import_extensions()](api/kineticstoolkit.import_extensions.rst) to import all installed extensions into the `ktk.ext` namespace.
+Use [ktk.import_extensions()](api/kineticstoolkit.import_extensions.rst) to import all installed extensions into the `ktk.ext` namespace.
 For example, if you installed the pushrimkinetics extension above, then its functions will be available as `ktk.ext.pushrimkinetics.read_smartwheel()`, `ktk.ext.pushrimkinetics.calculate_power()`, etc.

 If you imported Kinetics Toolkit in [lab mode](ktk_lab_mode.md), the extensions are already imported, no need to use [ktk.import_extensions()](api/kineticstoolkit.import_extensions.rst).